swcc/haproxy-docker/README.md

 # haproxy + ucarp
-This container runs a haproxy with ucarp to make it high available.
+This image runs a haproxy + nginx for SSL termination with ucarp to make it highly available.

+This image uses host networking, which requires Docker >= 0.11.
+For a pipework based version working with older Docker versions, see the `legacy-pipework` branch.

 ## Configuration
 To configure haproxy, you can either bind-mount a haproxy.cfg from your